Westfield-Codes/rps-web-app-JaceDomingo/README.md

 ### To Do

-1. Preview this MarkDown file with Control+Shift+V
+1. **Done** Preview this MarkDown file with Control+Shift+V
-1. Set the value of document element with id = rounds to "odd numbers only" if an even number is entered, and do not display this message as an alert.
+1. **Done** Set the value of document element with id = rounds to "odd numbers only" if an even number is entered, and do not display this message as an alert.
-1.Create a div in chooser.html with id = result and write "Choose a move" inside it.
+1. **Done** Create a div in chooser.html with id = result and write "Choose a move" inside it.
-1. Display the findWinner message inside that div, replacing "Choose a Move" when there is a winner, instead of displaying that message as an alert.
+1. **Done** Display the findWinner message inside that div, replacing "Choose a Move" when there is a winner, instead of displaying that message as an alert.
-1. Replace that result message with the "We both picked" alert message if u and c are the same, and do not display the alert.
+1. **Done** Replace that result message with the "We both picked" alert message if u and c are the same, and do not display the alert.
-1. To the body element, apply the css rule position:relative;
+1. **Done** To the body element, apply the css rule position:relative;
-1. On chooser.html, create a div with id = scoreBox above statsBox and containing the HTML "Score: loading"
+1. **Done** On chooser.html, create a div with id = scoreBox above statsBox and containing the HTML "Score: loading"
-1. Apply these css rules to a #scoreBox selector:  position:absolute; right:10px; top: 10px; border:1px solid black; background:white;padding:10px;
+1. **Done** Apply these css rules to a #scoreBox selector:  position:absolute; right:10px; top: 10px; border:1px solid black; background:white;padding:10px;
-1. In setRounds, if rounds was odd, create an array called score and set it to [0,0].
+1. **Done** In setRounds, if rounds was odd, create an array called score and set it to [0,0].
 1. Next, store the score array to local storage using JSONstringify.
 1. In showRound, get score from local storage, JSON parsed.
 1. Next, replace "Score: loading" in scoreBox with score.toString()